 Company Performance Factor.
-For 2014, the Compensation Committee selected Pro Forma Diluted Earnings Per Share ("EPS") as the appropriate performance measure for the Performance Incentive Plan.
-Pro Forma Diluted EPS may be found in our press releases and excludes the following items:
+For 2015, the Compensation Committee selected Pro Forma Diluted Earnings Per Share ("EPS") as the appropriate performance measure for the Performance Incentive Plan.
+Pro Forma Diluted EPS may be found in our press releases related to our quarterly and annual earnings releases and excludes the following items:

-- Amortization expense relating to intangible assets acquired; - Depreciation expense relating to the increase in acquired fixed assets from cost to fair market value; - Stock-based compensation; - Other employee related restructuring costs; - · The write-down of acquisition-related deferred tax assets resulting from tax law changes in China; and - · An adjustment to deferred tax assets resulting from the expiration of a tax holiday at one of our factories in China.
+- Amortization expense relating to intangible assets acquired; - Depreciation expense relating to the increase in acquired fixed assets from cost to fair market value; - · Stock-based compensation; - Other employee related restructuring costs; - · The write-down of acquisition-related deferred tax assets resulting from tax law changes in China; and - An adjustment to deferred tax assets resulting from the expiration of a tax holiday at one of our factories in China.